Kawasaki Disease (cont.)

 - What is the prognosis for children with Kawasaki's disease?

 - Is it possible to prevent Kawasaki's disease?

 - Find a local Pediatrician in your town

 What is the treatment for Kawasaki's disease?

 Children affected by Kawasaki's disease are hospitalized.
 Kawasaki's disease is treated with high doses of aspirin (salicylic acid) to reduce inflammation and to mildly thin the blood to prevent blood clot formation.
 Also used in treatment is gammaglobulin administered through the vein (intravenous immunoglobulin or IVIG), together with fluids.
-This treatment has been shown to decrease the chance of developing aneurysms in the coronary arteries.
+This treatment has been shown to decrease the chance of developing aneurysms in the coronary arteries, especially when used early in the illness.
 Sometimes cortisone medications are given.
 Persisting joint pains are treated with anti-inflammatory drugs, such as ibuprofen (Advil) or naproxen (Aleve).